Case Highlights

 Dui Hua was active in uncovering and releasing information about the Yahoo!
 Internet cases of Chinese journalist Shi Tao and three other dissidents including Wang Xiaoning.

-Jigme Sangpo is the oldest and longest-serving prisoner known to have served a sentence for the crime of counterrevolution.
+Jigme Sangpo was among the longest-serving prisoners known to have been incarcerated for the crime of counterrevolution.
 Sangpo was an elementary school teacher in Lhasa before he was detained and subsequently sentenced in 1983 to 15 years in prison for the crime of counter-revolutionary propaganda and incitement.
 His sentence was subsequently extended by thirteen years for committing the crime of counter-revolutionary propaganda and incitement while in prison.
 In 2002, Sangpo was granted medical parole and allowed to travel abroad for treatment.

 At the age of thirteen, Ngawang Sangdrol was detained and subsequently sentenced to three years in prison for counterrevolutionary propaganda and incitement in November 1992.
 In October 1993, she and 13 other nuns secretly recorded 27 songs of devotion to their homeland and the Dalai Lama.
 For this act, the nuns had their sentences extended.
 What had been a three-year sentence became a 23-year sentence.
 Ngawang Sangdrol was granted parole by the Lhasa Intermediate People’s Court on October 17, 2002.